forestgrape/coronavirus/index.md

 - [decreased mucus clearance](#decreased-mucus-clearance)

 ##### Increased Replication?
-likely NO, since:<br>
+likely NO, since:
 [in rework]
 There isn't much evidence for an higher replication rate of Sars-CoV-2 in ARDS risk group compared to hospitalized cases which don't develop ARDS.
-For people with only mild symptoms (especially children) early immune systeme responses possibly limit the viral replication [in work].
-There is limited data available comparing the viral load kinetics of people with mild symptoms [in rework: new studies suggest similar viral loads].
+For people with only mild symptoms (especially children) early immune responses possibly limit the viral replication [in work].
+There is limited data available comparing the viral load kinetics of people with mild symptoms [in rework: new studies suggest similar viral loads (May 2020)].
 In the following the focus is on hospitalized cases.

 - data suggest no strong correlation between a diminished immune system and severe Covid-19 (see e.g. [zhong](#zhong))
 - patients with ADRS seem not to have especially low antibody levels as results obtained by [To, Tsang et al.](#to_tsang) indicate.